ex16x41/bugbounty/js-mad-recon.md

 # What content to dig thru?
-JS files, HTML source code (comments, hrefs), API documentation, Configuration files
+JS files, HTML source code (comments, hrefs), API documentation, Configuration files, Server responses (errors),

 # How endpoints may be hiding ;^)